 Throwing and Falling

-In respect to Penetrating damage and the Mystical Powers listed on Sheet 07, you might wonder why the difference between the effects of a failed Levitate and a successful Mind-Throw.
+With respect to Penetrating damage and the Mystical Powers listed on Sheet 07, you might wonder why the difference between the effects of a failed Levitate and a successful Mind-Throw.

 When you lose concentration using Levitate, you hit the ground and suffer Penetrating damage.
 When you use Mind-Throw to throw an enemy, they hit the ground and suffer damage minus their Armor.

 I think the key takeaway from this is that someone falling impacts suddenly and jarringly with the ground, but someone Mind-Thrown strikes a surface like a stone skimming across a lake.
-The drop hurts because, if anything, the armor worn jabs and digs into the wearer or just strikes like a thin second skin.
-The throw, on the other hand, means a target skids and rolls as they make contact with the ground and the character’s armor can absorb some of the impact damage.
+The drop hurts because, if anything, the armour worn jabs and digs into the wearer or just strikes like a thin second skin.
+The throw, on the other hand, means a target skids and rolls as they make contact with the ground and the character’s armour can absorb some of the impact damage.

 We’re All Targets